CyberTailor/find-work/docs/index.rst

 ============

-find-work is a fun little tool that lets you discover what you can do for Gentoo as a package mantainer.
+find-work is a fun little tool that lets you discover what you can do for Gentoo as a package maintainer.
 It contains filters to show only packages you might be interested in.

 The following data sources are supported: